 Offices of Tibet

-Under the International Relations, there are representative offices in 13 countries.
+Under International Relations, there are representative offices in 13 countries.
 These offices act as de facto embassies of the CTA and are based in New Delhi, India; Kathmandu, Nepal; Washington DC, USA; Geneva, Switzerland; Tokyo, Japan; London, UK; Brussels, Belgium; Canberra, Australia; Paris, France; Moscow, Russia; Pretoria, South Africa; Taipei, Taiwan and Sao Paolo, Brazil.
 They spearhead the CTA’s international relations and UN initiatives.
 They establish contacts with governments, parliamentarians, Tibet Support Groups, non-governmental organisations and human rights groups and keep them posted on recent developments in Tibet.
 They also help to coordinate the exchange of information between individuals and organisations working for the welfare of the Tibetan people.
 For contact addresses of the Offices of Tibet. click here

 Tibet Support Groups Desk